Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Offline Correlation-Aware Clustering

-Although the problem can be reduced into the classical TSP, which is known to be NP-hard~\cite{np-hard}, finding an optimal solution in polynomial time is generally infeasible.
-We propose a heuristic algorithm that searches for the optimal neuron placement greedily, as shown in Figure~\ref{fig:offline-algo}.
+In graph theory, determining the shortest Hamiltonian path in a graph is an NP-complete problem~\cite{np-complete}.
+To address this computational challenge, we design a heuristic algorithm that efficiently searches for an optimized neuron placement with a polynomial time complexity.
+Figure~\ref{fig:method-offline} illustrates a simplified example of our approach.

-\textbf{Algorithm Details.} The core idea of the algorithm is to initially treat each neuron as an individual link.
-By iteratively merging the nearest links in a greedy manner, new links are formed until a single link encompassing all neurons remains.
-To achieve this, analogous to the \textit{Distance Between Two Neurons} as defined in Equation~\ref{eq:dist-neuron}, we define the \textit{Distance Between Two Neuron Links}, $l_i$ and $l_j$, as follows:
+\textbf{Algorithm Details.} The core idea of the algorithm is to treat a neuron placement as a neuron link and iteratively merge them until all neurons are connected within a single link.
+To minimize the expected number of I/O operations, we employ a greedy merging strategy that prioritizes merging the nearest links at each step.
+Formally, based on the definition of \textit{Distance Between Two Neurons} in Equation~\ref{eq:dist-neuron}, we define the \textit{Distance Between Two Neuron Links} as follows: